 The next day Danielle and I were closer to town and a husky sled tour from a big tour company rode by.
 There were several people on each sled and the sleds were driven by guides and Danielle and I looked at each other all smug because our experience seemed so much more personal and fun.
 Plus I’d always try to go with family-run husky tours, as the huskies will usually be treated the best.

-But Danielle and I stuck with the caravan and it was perfect.
-It’s really warm and cozy, and then they have a separate sauna building for showering at night.
+The caravan is really warm and cozy, and then they have a separate sauna building for showering at night.
 And of course there’s no better way to warm up after a day out in the snow than in a sauna!

 They also serve breakfast in their home in the morning.
 The breakfast is fantastic, but also I loved getting a small glimpse into their life in the Arctic.
 Per and Jenni are both eight feet tall, Per is Swedish while Jenni is Finnish, and they have the cutest baby boy.
 Staying with them sort of made me want to move up north and get a pack of huskies.
 Wait, should I??